PaulRijnvos/TennisGame-Kata-Java/README.md

 Here I will describe my observations and actions step by step, recorded per commit.
 Each refactoring of a TennisGame will be done in a separate branch to prevent refactorings interfer with eachother.

+### Stage1
+1. Clone the repo [TennisGame-Kata-Java](https://github.com/PaulRijnvos/TennisGame-Kata-Java.git) ideally from within your favourite IDE.
+The repo contains a Maven project.
+Most IDE's know how to handle these.
+2. Perform a Maven verify.
+This should run flawless.
+3. Familiarize yourself with the game and test at hand: TennisGame1 & TennisTest.checkAllScoresTennisGame1.
+   * TennisTest.checkAllScoresTennisGame1 is rather straid forward.
+It runs a TennisGame1 for each given scoring-scenario and checks the resulting score with the expected score.
+   * TennisGame1 is of more interest...

+TennisGame1 is given 2 playerNames via its constructor.
+These are in private variables, mostly for later use.
+But IntelliJ tells that each playerName is only used in the constructor.
+=> We can get rid of the playerNames in TennisGame1.
+We comment them out and run the test and after succesful completion we remove the comments.